scalatra/scalatra-website/guides/async/akka.md

 Akka is a toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on the JVM.
 Scalatra allows you to easily mix it into your application.

+In versions of Scalatra before 2.2.0, Akka was an optional dependency, contained in a scalatra-akka jar.
+In Scalatra 2.2.0, Akka has been folded directly into Scalatra core, and the scalatra-akka dependency is no longer needed.
+To get access to Akka, all you need to do is mix FutureSupport into your servlets.

 ### Setting up  Akka